hugo-sullivan/active-scan/README.md

 - flask
 - flask_swagger_ui
 - flasgger
-* these are listed in requirement.txt and can all be installed with pip using the command
-* the tool nmap also has to be installed, it can be installed here https://nmap.org/download.
+These are listed in requirement.txt and can all be installed with pip using the command The tool nmap also has to be installed, it can be installed here https://nmap.org/download.

 ## Usage
 To run the tool, run the program app.py then API calls can be made to it.